Richard J. Schonberger

 - Industry Week

-The project, now in phase 2 with over 500 participating business units in 15 countries, is aided by WCP research partners in leading nations globally.
-Many of the participating business units have been hand-picked for already having had some success in implementing "world-class" concepts; several, for example, were selected for having been awarded a Baldrige, Shingo Prize, "Best Plant," or other notable recognition.
+The project (now inactive) with over 500 participating business units in 15 countries, wa aided by WCP research partners in leading nations globally.
+Many of the participating business units were hand-picked for already having had some success in implementing "world-class" concepts; several, for example, were selected for having been awarded a Baldrige, Shingo Prize, "Best Plant," or other notable recognition.
 This research continues, for both manufacturing and service organizations.
 Names of participating companies are listed and research results fully reported in Schonberger's 2001 book, Let's Fix It!
 Overcoming the Crisis in Manufacturing: How the World's Leading Manufacturers Were Seduced by Prosperity and Lost Their Way

 Richard Schonberger